Marco: Yeah. Basically, that's the story.

 - The title character of "Good King Wenceslas" represents the Christian ideals of charity and caring for the meek.

 - Though the real Wenceslas seems to have been more pious than competent and might have been better as a cleric than a king.

 - After years and years of the WWF being run by Lawful Evil heels like Vince McMahon and Triple H who screwed the faces at any chance, a bit of fresh air surfaced when Mick Foley became Commissioner in 2000 and actually treated everybody equally.
-It was a nice if brief chance of pace to watch a heel like Triple H finally get his just deserts at the hands of the man he forcefully retired no less.
+It was a nice if brief change of pace to watch a heel like Triple H finally get his just deserts— at the hands of the man he forcefully retired, no less.
+Besides Triple H, Foley's actions would frequently anger Edge, Christian, and Kurt Angle.
+Chris Benoit got it the worst when two of his world title victories were overturned by Foley due to the referees making bad calls.
 Still, Mick's reasonableness didn't save him from getting booed when backed into a corner by "Stone Cold" Steve Austin.

-- Theodore Long, long-suffering general manager of WWE's Smackdown brand, is apparently a little too reasonable for Corrupt Corporate Executive Vince McMahon's tastes; his current storyline has him being put on probation, ostensibly for being too bland and not having any major accomplishments, but implied to be more because he doesn't give special consideration to Vince's favorite wrestlers (Heels one and all).
+- Teddy Long, a former long-suffering general manager of WWE's Smackdown brand, is apparently a little too reasonable for Vince McMahon's tastes; one of his storylines had him being put on probation, ostensibly for being too bland and not having any major accomplishments, but implied to be more because he didn't give special consideration to Vince's favorite wrestlers (Heels one and all).